February 26, 2020

 Again, the facts matter in the case of looking at a development proposal.
 If there’s value that we can look at for a project that may actually help in terms of looking at initiatives for ecotourism, which is a vision of the project -the 100 Wild Islands is a great opportunity for the area to look at bringing people to the area.
 How does that work and how does that coincide with a potential golf course?

 Again, I’m not speaking to those who are completely against development or those who are completely against golf courses per se.
 Most reasonable Nova Scotians, I think, would want any government to explore any opportunity in any area if it would help the community and also help conserve the general environment.

 Editor’s Note: Minister Rankin said, “We’ve never had any non-governmental organization come in advocating for the protection of Owls Head as a priority.”

-But Owls Head Provincial Park had already been awarded a Tier-1 (top priority) conservation rating through the Colin Stewart Forest Forum.
+But Owls Head Provincial Park had already been awarded a Tier 1 (top-priority) conservation rating from the Colin Stewart Forest Forum Final Report.